MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/ServicesLoadBalancingNetworking/Ingress/README.md

 ```

 `Ingress` rules:
-* host: optional, if host (for example, foo.bar.com) matches. apply the rules
+* host: optional, if host (for example, foo.bar.com) matches, apply the rules
 * paths: if the path matches, direct traffic to a backend, a `Service`
 * backend: HTTP(S) requests that match the host and path are sent to the backend, a `Service`